alexandertrefz/essence/packages/website/dictionaries.md

 ## A List becoming a Dictionary

-Two Methods cross from the first container to the second.
-Neither is a Method of `List`: what a List becomes here is a Dictionary, so the file that owns the answer owns them.
+Three Methods cross from the first container to the second.
+None is a Method of `List`: what a List becomes here is a Dictionary, so the file that owns the answer owns them.